vanhoangkha/000101-HAworkshop/content/4-asgforec2/_index.md

 ---
-title : "Thực hiện tạo Autoscaling cho wordpress Instance" date :  "`r Sys.Date()`" weight : 4
+title : "Implement Autoscaling for wordpress Instance" date : "`r Sys.Date()`" weight : 4
 chapter : false
 pre : " <b> 4. </b> "
 ---

-Ở bước này, bạn sẽ khởi tạo một Amazon Machine Image (AMI) cho Amazon Linux Instance vừa được thiết lập ở bước trước.
-AMI là một bản chụp cấu hình của EC2 Instance cho phép bạn triển khai nhiều EC2 Instance với cấu hình tương tự với EC2 Instance gốc.
-AMI thường được sử dụng bên trong Launch Template để tạo khuôn mẫu cho các EC2 Instances.
+In this step, you will initialize an Amazon Machine Image (AMI) for the Amazon Linux Instance that was set up in the previous step.
+An AMI is a configuration snapshot of an EC2 Instance that allows you to deploy multiple EC2 Instances with the same configuration as the original EC2 Instance.
+AMI is commonly used inside Launch Template to templating EC2 Instances.